waggle-sensor/edge-plugins/plugin-training-fcn/README.md

 docker logs -f ${DOCKER_IMAGE_NAME}
 ```

 After the training is completed checkpoint models and logs can be found in `/storage/${MODEL_NAME}` on the host machine.
-The logs stored in cvs file, and users can handle the data as they familiar with.
+The logs stored in csv file, and users can handle the data as they familiar with.